invenia/blog/_posts/JuliaLangFeatures.md

 This converts scalars to single item lists, and is useful because it only needs code that deals with lists.
 This is not really idiomatic python code, but TensorFlow uses it in the wild, so it runs on thousands of computers.

-#### AsList fails for numpy arrays
+However, `AsList` fails for numpy arrays:

 ```python
 >>> _AsList(np.asarray([1,2,3]))
 [array([1, 2, 3])]
 ```

-#### Can we fix it?
+We could fix it by adding the numpy array to the list it checks against:
 ```python
 def _AsList(x):
     return x if isinstance(x, (list, tuple, np.ndarray)) else [x]
 ```

 But where will it end?
 What if other packages want to extend this?
 What about other functions that also depend on if something is a list or not?

 ### Answer: Traits

 Traits allow for marking types as having particular properties.
 In julia, in particular, dispatch works on these traits.
 Often they will compile out of existence (due to static dispatch, during specialization.).

-⚠️ Do note that at some point you have to document what properties a trait requires
-(e.g. what methods must be implemented).
+⚠️ Do note that at some point you have to document what properties a trait requires (e.g. what methods must be implemented).
 There is no static type-checker enforcing it.
 You may want to write a test suite for anything that has a trait that checks it works right.